-Breathitt High School (SMS) will use multiple methods to ensure fidelity and effectiveness of formative assessment practices within the (DEI) model.
+Breathitt High School (SMS) will use multiple methods to ensure evidence based instructional strategies are implemented effectively and with fidelity.
+The administrative team will monitor and provide feedback on the strategic selection and effective use of evidence-based instructional strategies through monthly walkthroughs, lesson plan review and PLCs.
 The Classroom Core Instruction Diagnostic and School-wide Core Instruction Diagnostic Tool (provided by the Novice Reduction for Gap Closure Initiative) will be utilized to establish a baseline and performance trajectory.
-These tools will additionally be utilized for monitoring specified strategies on a quarterly basis through walkthroughs conducted by school leadership.
+These tools will additionally be utilized for monitoring specified strategies on a quarterly basis through Learning Walks conducted by school leadership.
 PLCs will document discussions on the successes and barriers related to implementation and share student Plus/Delta feedback to assist with instructional planning within weekly PLCs.
-Teachers will analyze daily formative assessments to adjust the delivery of instruction, and will be provided coaching and professional learning to support fidelity of strategy implementation.
+Teachers will be provided coaching and professional learning to support fidelity of strategy implementation.
 The administrative team will monitor completion of 30/60/90 day activities related to this strategy.